If you want to know more about diving the Maldives, you’re in the right place!

 However, the allure of such an off the beaten track destination and the temptation of new dive sites awaiting discovery make it a nice addition to slightly longer far north bound itineraries.

-Diving in the Maldives is possible all year round!
-Manta rays, sharks and other large pelagic animals can be encountered at any given time.
-The likelihood that they will be seen is more determined by day to day factors such as high/low tide and sunrise-sunset.
+Diving the Maldives is possible all year round!
+Manta rays, sharks and other large pelagic animals can be seen at any given time.
+The likelihood that they will be seen is more determined by day to day factors such as high/low tide, the lunar cycle and sunrise-sunset.

-Water visibility is the best at this time of the year; especially on the eastern side of the atolls, where divers can enjoy up to thirty five meter visibility!
+Water visibility is greatest at this time of year; especially on the eastern side of the atolls, where divers can enjoy up to 35 meter visibility!

-Although seas are calm on the surface, the current is strongest over this period; which results in a lot of fast paced drift diving.
+Although seas are calm on the surface, the current is actually strongest over this period; which results in a lot of fast paced drift diving!

 This part of the year sees the biggest influx of tourism to the Maldives so expect more crowds both in and out of the water.